sayop/CFM02/docs/source/Results/b/contents.rst

 Plot :math:`\phi` vs. :math:`x` at :math:`t` = 20, 30, 40 and compare the numerical solution using the three methods with the analytical solution.

+All the test case shown here were done with single set of grid size, N = 4001, and time step, dt = 0.005.

 -----------------------------------------
  Euler equation (Pure convection problem)